The commands we choose to train our dog are important in more ways than we realize

 When I was preparing to get my first puppy, I didn’t think much about the words associated with bird dog commands.
 Looking back, I realize that there were a lot of lessons and subtle comments I missed while afield with other upland hunter’s dogs, which exposed just how important words can be.
 I first started to think about it the day we put six puppies through a vigorous test of nonsense—that resulted in owning one unsuspecting new household member.

-“Use the word here,” he said, “it’s louder coming out of the lungs and will carry further in the woods.”
+“Use the word ‘here,'” he said, “it’s louder coming out of the lungs and will carry further in the woods.”
 It was amazing how such a basic thought seemed so revolutionary to me.
-It was logical and practical and began the wheels turning in my head about where else this could matter in bird dog commands.
+It was logical and practical and began turning the wheels in my head about where else this could matter in bird dog commands.

-The next time it dawned on me that a word choice could have a huge impact on my dogs performance was during filming with another dog for a 2017 Project Upland Film.
-As a filmmaker, I can sometimes talk a lot in the heat of the moment trying to guide a perfect angle for a harvest shot.
-These situations exposed the curse of the word “okay” as I would casually say things like, “Okay, let’s move in,” or, “Okay, let me get ahead of you guys”.
+The next time it dawned on me that a word choice could have a huge impact on my dog’s performance was when I was filming with another dog for a 2017 Project Upland Film.
+As a filmmaker, I can sometimes talk a lot in the heat of the moment while trying to guide a perfect angle for a shot.
+Things are happening quickly and the bird certainly isn’t going to wait for the right moment—or give you a chance for a retake.

-So, like some dog handlers I know, I chose the word “release.”
-I know it is not a word common to our daily conversations.
+These are all things to consider when building up the library of words that we use for our bird dogs.
+A little advanced planning and forethought can help avoid misunderstandings or frustration for both you and your dog.
 For now, my pup only knows a few commands—but I will be mindful in the future to pick these words carefully.
 My dog needs the opportunity to perform at his highest level without confusion in a talking group of upland hunters.